jandelgado/jled/README.md

 `t`.
 JLed internally uses unsigned bytes to represent brightness values, ranging from 0 to 255.
 Next, the value is scaled to the limits set by `MinBrightness` and `MaxBrightness` (optionally).
-When the effect is configured for an low-active LED using `LowActive`, the brightness value will be inverted, i.e. the value will be subtracted from 255.
+When the effect is configured for a low-active LED using `LowActive`, the brightness value will be inverted, i.e., the value will be subtracted from 255.
 Finally the value is passed to the hardware abstraction, which might scale it to the resolution used by the actual device (e.g. 10 bits for an ESP8266).
 Finally the brightness value is written out to the configure GPIO.